 Multiple nouns

-Quite often an icon can represent multiple nouns, which are equally important to different customers.
+Quite often an item can represent multiple nouns, which are equally important to different customers.

 User, Man, Person